The More I See You

-"The More I See You" is a popular song composed by Harry Warren, with lyrics by Mack Gordon.
+"The More I See You" is a pop song composed by Harry Warren, with lyrics by Mack Gordon.
 The song was first published in 1945.

+The song was introduced by Dick Haymes in the 1945 film Diamond Horseshoe, and also played as an overture under the opening credits and incidental music throughout.

 Other recordings

 "The More I See You" has been subsequently recorded by many artists, notably by: